jcaxle/Polus-Render-VSCode-Extension/README.md

 # Configuration
 Options are all enabled by default.
 Affects only the right click open functionality in the explorer.
 - `Prompt>Default:Local` - Enable to use local build of render by default, Disable for online build of render by default.
+- `Prompt>Image:Disable` - Enable to not show prompt for an additional image when opening overlay files.
+Disable to show prompt.
 - `Prompt>Overlay:Disable` - Enable to not show prompt for an additional overlay when opening image files.
 Disable to show prompt.
 - `Prompt>Polus>Type:Disable` - Enable to not show which Render type to use, Disable to show which Render type to use.